Decoding the Practical Person: A Deep Dive into Pragmatism and Problem-Solving

 - Difficulty with abstract thinking: Practical individuals might struggle with theoretical or philosophical concepts.

-- Challenges with ambiguity: They might find it difficult to navigate situations with unclear goals or outcomes.
+- Challenges with ambiguity: They might find it difficult to handle situations with unclear goals or outcomes.

 Frequently Asked Questions (FAQ)